-MSGA officers are elected yearly by the MSGA Board of Directors at their late summer meeting.
+MSGA officers are elected yearly by the MSGA Board of Directors at their fall meeting.

 How are the Board of Directors elected?

 Montana is divided into five geographic districts and each district is assigned four members from the MSGA Board of Directors.
 A director is elected for each district, who serves a four-year term.
-Each member club has the opportunity to nominate a candidate for the MSGA Board of Directors prior to the annual meeting in August.
+Each member club has the opportunity to nominate a candidate for the MSGA Board of Directors prior to the fall meeting.
 As volunteers, these directors donate their time and pay their own expenses when they represent the MSGA.

 When does the MSGA Board of Directors meet?

 The MSGA Board of Directors meets regularly twice a year.
-Meetings are held in the spring and the late summer.
+Meetings are held in the spring and fall.
 Each member club is entitled to one voting delegate.

 How is the MSGA financed?